btcpayserver/btcpayserver-doc/docs/Deployment/RaspberryPi4.md

 # Raspberry Pi 4 Deployment

 This document guides you step by step on **how to run BTCPay Server on a Raspberry Pi 4**.
-See here the [Raspberry Pi 3 instructions](./RPi3.md)

 The **Raspberry Pi 4** is currently the best low-cost single-board computer available.
 You can **use a Raspberry Pi 4 to run your BTCPay Server** at home for around $150 worth of parts, described below.